What Is a Virtual Contact Center and Its Pros and Cons?

 Three-quarters of WFH employees have high expectations for remote work.
 The setup requires significant adjustments for those used to socializing at the office.
 Remote employees might feel isolated from their team and the organization.

 Encourage asynchronous interaction.
-Use apps such as MS Teams, Slack, or proprietary internal chat software.
-Also, give coworkers a chance to communicate even when they’re not online simultaneously.
+Use apps like MS Teams, Slack, or proprietary internal chat software.
+Also, allow coworkers to communicate even when they’re not online simultaneously.

 Cybersecurity Threats